 U.S. Small Business Administration Regional Administrator Yolanda Garcia Olivarez is an August 2009 appointee of President Barack Obama and former SBA Administrator Karen Mills.
-Mrs. Olivarez leads the delivery of SBA’s financial, entrepreneurial development, government contracting and international export initiatives that assist over 3.3 million small businesses in the South Central Region’s five states - Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
+Mrs. Olivarez leads the delivery of SBA’s financial, entrepreneurial development, government contracting and international export initiatives to assist more than 3.3 million small businesses in the South Central Region’s five states - Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
 The Region VI Office is located in Dallas/Fort Worth.

 Mrs. Olivarez’s extensive background in business and community development uniquely positions her to understand and engage small business owners.
-She oversees a network of small business counselors which consist of 103 Small Business Development Centers, 59 SCORE Chapters and 19 Women’s Business Centers located in 10 district offices throughout the South Central Region.
-She manages over 112 SBA employees in Little Rock, AR.; New Orleans, LA; Albuquerque, NM; Oklahoma City, OK; Dallas/Fort Worth, El Paso, Harlingen, Houston, Lubbock, and San Antonio, TX, and one branch office in Corpus Christi, TX.
+She oversees a network of small business counselors which consist of 107 Small Business Development Centers, 59 SCORE Offices and 18 Women’s Business Centers located in 10 district offices throughout the South Central Region.
+She manages about 115 SBA employees in Little Rock, AR.; New Orleans, LA; Albuquerque, NM; Oklahoma City, OK; Dallas/Fort Worth, El Paso, Harlingen, Houston, Lubbock, and San Antonio, TX, and one branch office in Corpus Christi, TX.